tipirdamaz/luckyballs/README.md

 ![alt text](https://github.com/tipirdamaz/luckyballs/blob/main/screenshots/preview.jpg)

 # LuckyBalls

-LuckyBalls - Lotto Statistics and Ball Draw Algorithms In C
+Lotto Statistics and Ball Draw Algorithms In C

 # WARNING!
 THIS PROGRAM DOES NOT GUARANTEE YOU WINNING THE LOTTO.